Skip to main content

 The difference between confidence and hubris

 The ancient Greeks understood this well.
 Hubris was not arrogance alone; it was the refusal to recognise one’s limits.
-Leaders fell not because they were challenged, but because they believed challenge itself was the problem.
+Heroes fell not because they were challenged, but because they believed challenge itself was the problem.

 Humility is accountability made visible